Cam Ward goes to Titans at No. 1 in the NFL draft. Travis Hunter picked 2nd, Shedeur Sanders waits

 GREEN BAY, Wis.
-(AP) — Cam Ward has gone from zero-star recruit to No. 1 pick in the NFL draft.
-Travis Hunter is taking his versatility to Jacksonville following a blockbuster deal.
+(AP) — Cam Ward went from zero-star recruit to No. 1 pick in the NFL draft.
+Travis Hunter cost Jacksonville a premium.
+Jaxson Dart was selected before Shedeur Sanders.

+While Ward, Hunter and Abdul Carter went 1-2-3 as expected, Sanders kept slipping.

+Sanders was passed over by every team that had a need for a potential franchise quarterback, even though some draft analysts had him rated higher than Ward.
+The New York Giants had two chances to take Sanders — who starred at Colorado under his father, coach Deion Sanders — and went with Penn State edge rusher Carter with the No. 3 pick, bolstering an already strong pass rush.

 After the Tennessee Titans selected Ward first overall, the Jaguars moved up from No. 5 to select the Heisman Trophy winner with the second pick.
 Hunter, a playmaking wide receiver and cornerback at Colorado, wants to become the first full-time, two-way player in the NFL since Chuck Bednarik did it with the Philadelphia Eagles more than 60 years ago.